pcengines/apu2-documentation/docs/research/Orange_Pi_flasher.md

 scp linux-headers-dev-sun8i_5.32_armhf.deb  root@192.168.0.112:/root/
 ```

-Only these three are necessary, because there is an u-boot and source package,
-which are not needed to update the kernel.

 Now connect to Orange Pi, via SSH for example, as root.
-Defautl password is
+Default password is
 `armbian1234`.
 Install the packages:

 ```
 cd
 dpkg -i linux-headers-dev-sun8i_5.32_armhf.deb linux-dtb-dev-sun8i_5.32_armhf.deb linux-image-dev-sun8i_5.32_armhf.deb
 ```

-This may take a while, especially the headers package, so I advise taking
+This may take a while, especially the headers package, so I advise making
-a break with coffee.
+a coffee break.

 After completion directory with old headers may be still present in `/usr/src/`.
-It can be safely removed if need.
+It can be safely removed if not needed.